-https://jmcpc.sharepoint.com/sites/15064/shared documents/shared documents/sfeis/2023-05--sfeis responding to town review comments-redline/i. project description - may 2023.docx
+Table I-I Required Approvals and Involved and Interested Agencies https://jmcpc.sharepoint.com/sites/15064/shared documents/shared documents/sfeis/2023-08-16 -- sfeis accepted/i. project description - august 16, 2023.docx

 4 At this time, based on the preliminary plans, it is only anticipated that variances will be required from Section 200-16(A)(b) in connection with the minimum distance between the principal buildings and as to the requirements of Section 200-16(A)(d) in connection with the required children's play area since the age restrictions render the children's play area unnecessary.
-In addition, subject to interpretation, a variance may be required in connection with one building that will have seven units instead of the six maximum units in a row as per Section 200-16(A)(3)(a).
+In addition, subject to interpretation, a variance may be required in connection with one building that will have seven units instead of the six maximum units in a row as per Section 200-16(A)(3)(a),